noirbizarre/ensure.nvim/README.md

 You can also call the `Ensure` and `Ensure!` commands with a specific plugin name to only install dependencies related to that plugin:

-- `Ensure packages` to only install Mason packages from the `packages` setting.
+- `Ensure packages` to only install Mason packages from the `packages` setting
 - `Ensure parsers` to only install Treesitter parsers
 - `Ensure lsps` to only install LSP servers
 - `Ensure formatters` to only install `conform.nvim` formatters